DarkOceanInteractive/git-conventions/README.md

 There are many GUI clients for Git, but if you need to use one, I would advise GitKraken, which you can install by following [these steps](https://support.gitkraken.com/how-to-install/).
-Or if you only do code, and use an IDE such as Intellij Idea or Visual Studio, you might want to look for a Git extension / plugin if they are not integrated by default.
+Or if you only do code, and use an IDE such as IntelliJ Idea or Visual Studio, you might want to look for a Git extension / plugin if they are not integrated by default.